TT is an online writer with over seven years of experience writing about sports and pop culture.

 A fifth round pick in 1991, Ben Coates came out of nowhere to make the team.
 With the arrival of head coach Bill Parcells in 1993, the offense changed to show an increased reliance on the tight end.
 In 1994, he caught 96 passes, which was the most ever for a tight end to that point, for 1,174 yards receiving, and seven touchdowns.
 In 1996, Coates had 62 catches for 682 yards and nine touchdowns and helped the team appear in Super Bowl XXXI.
 Coates spent his final season in Baltimore before retiring after 2000.
 He was a five-time Pro Bowler, three-time All-Pro, and Super Bowl champion.

-Coates has the problem as every tight end who played before 2003.
+Coates had the same problem as every tight end who played before 2003.
 The next generation came along and completely shattered their records.
 Nevertheless, he accomplished much more than any tight end at that time.

 1. Mark Bavaro